World In Paris

 TIP: In general, the best time to go to Paris is from May to October, and then December for the Christmas Holidays.

-If you are flexible with dates, important things to consider for your Paris trip planning are the low /high tourist season and the weather in Paris.
+If you are flexible with dates, important things to consider when you are planning a Paris trip are the low /high tourist seasons and the weather in Paris.
 This is what you need to know:

 Seasons in Paris